Health Care

 What Is an Enlarged Prostate?

 According to Dr. Highshaw, “An enlarged prostate is a common side effect of aging for many men.
-For some, this change begins around age 40 with about half of the male population experiencing this condition by age 60.”
+This change can begin around age 40 and by age 60, about half of men will experience it.”

-Dr. Highshaw explains, “One option to reduce risks is called aquablation therapy, a minimally invasive robotic approach that uses heat-free technology to remove a precise amount of tissue using room temperature water.
-No physical incision is necessary.”
+Dr. Highshaw explains, “One option to reduce risks is called aquablation therapy, a minimally invasive robotic technique that uses heat-free technology to precisely remove tissue without any physical incision.”

 Are you experiencing discomfort from an enlarged prostate?
 Dr. Highshaw can perform this minimally invasive procedure.